UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_England/Mental health datasets/MH_datasets.md

 <br>
 >* **IAPT** covers **primary care** services designed to help people with mild to moderate mental health problems, such as anxiety and depression.
 <br>
 >* MHSDS is primarily a dataset for **administrative purposes**.
 It is comprised of approximately **60 datasets** and is particularly **complex**.
-UK LLC is collaborating with experts within the community to improve documentation for researchers – we are working on a detailed Understanding MHSDS guide, which will be uploaded shortly.
+UK LLC is collaborating with experts within the community to improve documentation for researchers – please see our detailed [**Understanding MHSDS guide**](../Mental%20health%20datasets/MHSDS/Understanding_MHSDS.md), which we will update periodically.
 <br>
 >* The MHSDS and IAPT datasets are increasingly using **clinical terminology** to capture clinical information, primarily through SNOMED-CT.
 See the [**Coded variables guide**](../Coding/coding_intro.md) for further details.
 <br>